Ekter/fishe/Reports/Reports_Nino_Mulac/Report_12_13.md

 We can see a problem in the red line too : it seems to only follow the green line, where it should sum the purple and green lines...
 Now I need to reverse my equation, make a square root, and I'll have my precious drag coefficient!

-I have also solved the ports proble of the web server on the jetson nano; the problem was the framework, it was in debug mode, so it was only visible on localhost, and it was impossible to reach it from another ip adress.
+I have also solved the ports problem of the web server on the jetson nano; the problem was the framework, it was in debug mode, so it was only visible on localhost, and it was impossible to reach it from another ip address.
 Now I have corrected it, I can access it through the web, still only if I am on the same network, but that's a lot of progress!